gggliuye/VIO/docs/ServerLocalization/ArCoreServer/main.rst

 * Use the input feature point cloud.
 * Check the number of 2d feature points in the camera view grid (we use a 32*24 2d grid).
 * If get enough grids filled with point(s) (200 will be reasonable choice). we will then allow to send image.

 As it will loop through all feature points, it will be slightly slower than the upper method.
 While this module won't need any further development, which will be extremely easy for other departement to use.

 Firstly, initialize the module by giving the point cloud ply file ::

-  tSenderJudgerFeatures = new SenderJudgerFeatures("cloud_sparse.ply", initCameraPose.colmapScale);
+  tSenderJudgerFeatures = new SenderJudgerFeatures(Application.persistentDataPath+"/"+"cloud_sparse.ply", initCameraPose.colmapScale);

 Then, in the main loop, give the camera pose in the map reference frame, along with the camera parameters ::